quantumlib/Cirq/docs/noise.md

 #### cirq.channel and def _channel_

-To represent an operator sum evolution a `Gate` should implement the `SupportsChannel` protocol.
-To do this the `Gate` should implement the `_channel_(self) -> Sequence[np.ndarray]:` method.
+To represent an operator sum evolution, a `Gate` should implement the `SupportsChannel` protocol.
+To do this, the `Gate` should implement the `_channel_(self) -> Sequence[np.ndarray]:` method.
 This method should return the sequence of `numpy` matrices corresponding to the Krauss operators.
 The basis in which this matrix is expressed is always implicit with respect to the object being called.
-For example, for GateOperations these matrices must be ordered with respect to the list of qubits that the channel is applied to.
+For example, in GateOperations, these matrices must be ordered with respect to the list of qubits that the channel is applied to.
 The qubit-to-amplitude order mapping matches the ordering of `numpy.kron(A, B)`, where `A` is a qubit earlier in the list than the qubit `B`.

-In one has defined `_channel_`, then that `Gate` and any `GateOperation` that uses that gate can be used as an argument to `cirq.channel` and `cirq.channel` will return this sequence of matrices.
+If one has defined `_channel_`, then that `Gate` and any `GateOperation` that uses that gate can be used as an argument to `cirq.channel` and `cirq.channel` will return this sequence of matrices.

 Besides objects that support `_channel_`, `cirq.channel` will also fall back to other objects that can be interpreted as channels.
-For example if a channel is a probabilistic mixture of unitary gates (see below), then `cirq.channel` will fall back to seeing of the object supports `_mixture_`.
+For example, if a channel is a probabilistic mixture of unitary gates (see below), then `cirq.channel` will fall back to seeing the object supports `_mixture_`.
 If `_mixture_` is not supported, then `cirq.channel` checks to see if `_unitary_` is supported.